AlexWang-16/learn_javafx/README.md

 ### JFX08
 A demo focusing on how ListView works.
 ListView is Java's term for select box in HTML.
 It can be a single or multiselect listbox.
 This demo also demonstrates how to retrieve selected items as well as adding items to the list after an event has triggered.

+### JFX09
+A demo showing how TreeView works.
+TreeView is the familiar directory structure you see when navigating folders in windows.
+The demo shows how to include icons and how to create the structure.
+Each TreeItem is represented as a node of the root node.